The Hunger Games (film): Plot

-Haymitch persuades Crane to change the rules to allow two winners provided they are from the same district, suggesting that this will pacify the public.
-After the announcement, Katniss finds a gravely wounded Peeta.
-Another announcement promises that what each survivor needs the most will be provided at the Cornucopia the next morning.
-Despite Peeta's vehement opposition, Katniss leaves to get medicine for him, but she is ambushed and overpowered by Clove, who gloats about Rue's death and prepares to dispatch her.
-Thresh, District 11's male tribute, overhears and kills Clove.
-He spares Katniss once, for Rue's sake.
+Katniss finds Peeta severely wounded and takes him to a cave.
+When it is announced that what each survivor needs most will be provided at the Cornucopia, Katniss leaves to get medicine for him, despite his protests.
+She is ambushed and pinned by Clove, who gloats about Rue's death.
+Before Clove can kill her, Thresh, District 11's male tribute, appears and kills Clove.
+He spares Katniss once for what she did for Rue.
 The medicine heals Peeta overnight.